Table of Contents

 That model maps directly onto how tests should work.
 A test suite runs to completion, produces a result, and exits.
 Kubernetes already has the primitive.
 The question is whether your testing layer knows how to use it.

-Why running tests as jobs matters
+Why running tests as Jobs matters

 When tests run inside CI pipeline steps, they inherit the constraints of the pipeline runner: a single execution context, shared compute, limited parallelism, and no native access to the cluster's networking or secrets.

-Running tests as Kubernetes jobs changes all of that.
+Running tests as Kubernetes Jobs changes all of that.

-A test pod in the same namespace as your application can reach it directly, no port forwarding needed.
+A test pod in the same namespace as your application can reach it directly.
+No port forwarding needed.
 Secrets inject the same way they do for any other workload.
 Ten suites in parallel means ten jobs.
 Kubernetes handles placement.
 There is no separate runner fleet to provision or maintain.

 The DIY path and where it breaks